MarounFahed/pwj-module-9/README.md

 - Challenge 5: Blackjack

-**N.B: The UI is the one used in PwJ.
+**N.B: This UI is the one used in PwJ.
 A better version will be published in another repo.**